gom9000/gom9000/README.md

 Some repositories are carefully documented, others are rough sketches.
 I may come back to refine them, or quietly delete them.
 That's just part of how this workbench works, with sawdust on the floor and half-finished prototypes.

-### Why this exists

-This is a public workbench for documenting experiments and long-term projects.

-You are welcome, feel free to browse around.
-Some things are finished, some are still taking shape.

 ---

 ## Index